 - Produce bagged separately from meat/poultry

-Storing food appropriately will help minimize any risk of food borne illnesses.
-Once home, be sure to wash fresh produce before refrigerating.
+Storing food appropriately will help minimize any risk of foodborne illnesses.
+Once you get your produce home, be sure to wash it before refrigerating.

 Other storage tips:

 - Leftovers should be only kept unrefrigerated for 2-3 hours

 - Produce and raw meat should be stored separately in the fridge to prevent contamination

 “Any fresh produce that is not peeled or cooked before eaten should be washed prior to consumption,” says Dr. Killion.

 Preparing Produce Safely

 Preparing food properly can further eliminate any risk of illness.